 In addition to the top amenities of an international city, living in a tropical place with plenty of rain and lush green environment is pretty remarkable.

 Con: You may overheat.
 Some may find our summers hot and humid, but honestly, it depends on where you choose to live.
 Miami Beach and coastal neighborhoods have mild summers because of the breeze that blows from the ocean.
 However, it can get oppressively humid inland during the summer.

 Pro: Cost of living in Miami is affordable.
 Some may find it expensive, but it’s relative to where you compare it to and on your earning.
 Frankly, as the main cost is housing, it entirely depends on your style.
 Living in a swanky building with oceanfront views is expensive like anywhere else.

 Good coastal neighborhoods and Miami Beach can be expensive too, but they’re definitely cheaper than places like San Francisco or New York.
-Other good sleepy coastal areas and inland neighborhoods are relatively affordable.
+Other good sleepy coastal areas and great inland neighborhoods are relatively affordable.

 Food, gas and utilities are fairly comparable to other US cities.

 Con: Extra fees here and there may add up.
-Miami is a city obsessed with valet service and toll roads.
+Miami is a city obsessed with the valet service and toll roads.
 So, if you’re the type who goes out a lot, expect these small fees to eat up your budget.